01mf02/jq-lang-spec/impl.md

 - Construction: Only construct the input (identity function).
   This serves as baseline, because all actions include input construction.
 - Native update: Update using the built-in update operator `|=`.
-  On jaq, this uses path-less  updates, whereas on jq,  this uses path-based updates.
+  On jaq, this uses pathless   updates, whereas on jq,  this uses path-based updates.
 - Manual update: Update without `|=`.
 - Path-based update: Update with `|=`,